Updated On : June 27, 2023

 MP Judiciary Exam Preparation Tips for Paper 2: Court Practice, Writing Skill, Current Legal and Translation

-It is important to focus on practising most commonly asked essay topics in the civil judge exam to enhance your MP Judiciary exam preparation.
+It is important to focus on practising the most commonly asked essay topics in the civil judge exam to enhance your MP Judiciary exam preparation.
 Here are a few examples of how you can approach essay writing for the MP judiciary exam:

 1. For social issues: